(c) 2024 PillSync.com

 2.4Monitoring to Assess Safety

-Colonoscopy Schedule in Adults
+Colonoscopy and Upper GI Endoscopy in Adults

-Colonoscopy Schedule in Pediatric Patients
+Colonoscopy and Upper GI Endoscopy in Pediatric Patients

-Colonoscopy/sigmoidoscopy is recommended for all children and adolescents after 1 year of treatment, every 5 years thereafter while on continuous treatment with GATTEX, and if they have new or unexplained gastrointestinal bleeding [see Warnings and Precautions (5.1)].
+• Colonoscopy/sigmoidoscopy is recommended for all pediatric patients after 1 year of treatment and every 5 years thereafter while on continuous treatment with GATTEX.

 Laboratory Testing